izrabe/izrabe/README.md

 Izra-Bereket
 <h1 align="center">Hi there!
 I'm Izra Bereket</h1>
-<h3 align="center"> I am currently an Undergrad Student Pursuing a bachelors in IT Infrastructure at the University of Minnesota Twin Cities </h3>
+<h3 align="center"> I am currently an Undergrad Student Pursuing a bachelor's in Computer & Info.
+Science at the University of Minnesota Twin Cities </h3>

-- 🌱 **I’m currently learning** IT Infrastructure at the University of Minnesota Twin Cities
+- 🌱 **I’m currently learning** Computer & Info.
+Science at the University of Minnesota Twin Cities

 - 📫 **How to reach me** bereketizraaa123@gmail.com